tochman/the_blue_print/chapters/03-state-and-props.md

 ```
 :::

-In this example, `count` is state—it starts at zero and changes when the user clicks the button.
+In this example, `count` is state: it starts at zero and changes when the user clicks the button.
 Each time `setCount` is called, React re-renders the component with the new count value, and the interface updates to reflect this change.
 The component describes what it should look like for any given count value, and React handles the transformation.

-## Local State vs. Shared State
+## Local state vs. shared state

 One of the most important decisions you'll make when building React applications is determining where state should live.
 React components can manage their own local state, or state can be "lifted up" to parent components when multiple children need access to the same data.